anima-research/connectome-ts/docs/connectome-ts-reqs.md

 To support frame-based compression, the HUD must maintain frame boundaries during rendering - tracking which rendered segments came from which VEIL frames.
 This enables the compression engine to understand the relationship between frames and their rendered representation.

+The HUD does not store current state.
+Instead, it rebuilds state from the beginning for each render by replaying all frame operations.
+This ensures historical accuracy - each frame shows the state as it existed at that moment, not the final state.

+Implementation Architecture:
+- LLMProvider interface abstracts different LLM backends (Anthropic, OpenAI, etc.)
+- Providers handle both message-based and prefill modes internally
+- Includes retry logic with exponential backoff for transient errors
+- Tracing system captures all internal operations for debugging
+- File-based trace storage with rotation and export capabilities

 Key HUD behaviors:
 1. Events render only in their frames when they occur
-2. States render when initially added (showing initial values) and when changed (chronologically).
+2. States render when initially added (showing initial values) and when changed (chronologically)
 3. Ambient facets use "floating" behavior - appearing at a preferred depth from current moment (e.g., 5 messages back) to stay in attention zone
-4. Agent turns are grouped together within `<my_turn>` blocks
+4. Frames are the natural units of conversation - no artificial turn-based grouping
 5. Facets with displayName use it as XML tags; those without displayName render as plain content
+6. Agent operations are wrapped in `<my_turn>` tags for prefill compatibility
+7. State is rebuilt incrementally by replaying operations from the beginning to ensure historical accuracy

 Rendered context for xml-style hud would look kind of like: